urosevic/stock-ticker/readme.txt

 == Changelog ==

 = 3.0.2 (20171205) =
+* Readme: add required PHP version and link profiles in Hall of Fame
 * Add: Notice about not supported multisite
 * Add: Activation routine to check and deactivate plugin on multisite as not supported at the moment